Table Of Contents

-The fire festival has a series of rituals involving chanting, trumpets, rope cutting sword and axe demonstrations that surround the centerpiece, a bon fire that is used to cleans and purify as well as grant wishes.
+The fire festival has a series of rituals involving chanting, trumpets, rope-cutting sword and axe demonstrations that surround the centerpiece, a bon fire that is used to clean and purify as well as grant wishes.

-Participants will write a wish on a small wooden sticks that are thrown into the fire.
+Participants will write a wish on a small wooden stick that is thrown into the fire.
 The fire gods are called upon the temple where they take the wishes as well as any bad luck up with them in the smoke, purifying and cleansing the participants.

-After the fire calms, it’s split in two rows and a path is prepared with salt and spruce tree branches.
+After the fire calms, it’s split into two rows and a path is prepared with salt and spruce tree branches.
 Visitors then walk through the bon fire following a cleansing ritual and blessing from the priest.
-My wife and son were bless and a priest told little Luka was told he was capable of do anything in life.
-Which I have to agree.
+My wife and son were blessed and a priest told little Luka was told he was capable of doing anything in life.
+I have to agree.
 He’s a very talented 4-month-old.
 He also made it on the news.

-While I first thought the swords the warrior monks were using as part of the ritual were jumps props, I later saw them cut through some rope to open up the bone fire to the visitors and my god, they were sharp.
+While I first thought the swords the warrior monks were using as part of the ritual were jump props, I later saw them cut through some rope to open up the bone fire to the visitors, and my god, they were sharp.
 They cut through rope and bamboo like it was butter.

 About The Photos – Tips & Tricks

 To document this event, I bought two cameras, my Fujifillm X-T3 and Canon EOS R, but since I don’t own any zoom lenses for the Fujifilm that work properly, I ended up using the EOS R with the 24-105mm lens almost the entire time.
 It was the perfect lens and camera combo for the event and the EOS R performed very outstandingly well.